-NISS is a national institute of modest size that delivers high-impact research in science and in public policy by leveraging the rich expertise of its staff with that of its base of affiliated organizations in academia, industry and government.
+NISS is a national institute which is a 501(c)(3) organization that delivers high-impact research in science and in public policy by leveraging the rich expertise of its staff with that of its base of affiliated organizations in academia, industry and government.
 As its name indicates, NISS works on issues where information and quantitative analysis are keys to solutions and decisions.

 NISS functions in three ways: as expert advisor, as basic researcher, as collaborator.